Power pins and storage device pins on mainboard

 SATA pins on mainboard

-SCSI is a high-end standard for servers, with 50 or 68 pins.
-It has high data transfer rate about 320MB/s, 640MB/s.
+SCSI is a standard used in high-end servers, with either 50 or 68 pins.
+It has a fast data transfer rate of about 320MB/s to 640MB/s.

 SCSI pins